Awards & Accreditations

 Valparaiso University, Bachelor's Degree in Meteorology

 Meredith is a Certified Broadcast Meteorologist as designated by the American Meteorological Society.
 She was born and raised in Cleveland but has worked from coast to coast covering almost every type of weather.
 She’s been live out in the field during destructive tropical storms on the Gulf Coast of Florida, raging wildfires in Southern California, and covered the wreckage from tornadoes in the Great Plains.
 In 2009, she reported on the damaging hail storm during the Sturgis Motorcycle Rally and in 2017, the historic California winter storms that produced record rain totals and devastating flash flooding.
 Prior to joining WeatherNation, Meredith worked at KEYT/KKFX in Santa Barbara, CA, KOTA-TV in Rapid City, SD, WWSB-TV in Sarasota, FL, and began her career as an intern at WGN-TV in Chicago.
 She was Santa Barbara’s “Favorite Weathercaster of the Year” in 2016 and the Community Partner of the Year in 2017 for her volunteer work with Make-A-Wish Tri-Counties and awarded with the 2018 Valparaiso University Alumni Association First Decade Achievement Award.
-Meredith co-chairs the American Meteorological Society Station Scientist Committee, which focuses on raising greater awareness & outreach when it comes to science education for viewers.
+Meredith is the current chair of the American Meteorological Society’s Station Scientist Committee, which focuses on raising greater awareness & outreach when it comes to science education for viewers.
 She’s also an accomplished reporter, producing weather and science stories including rocket launches at Vandenberg Air Force Base and the new GOES-16 satellite and it’s impacts on weather forecasting.
+She was the only meteorologist in the nation to do an exclusive report accompanying the GOES-West satellite from Colorado to Florida, and reported on and covered it’s launch in 2018.
 Meredith’s also worked on features that took her paragliding along the coast, white water rafting in Northern California, learning to surf in the Pacific Ocean, and how to be an aerial photographer while flying a single engine plane!